Presented in partnership with FOREO

 The UFO 2 claims to deliver a lot of benefits for one tiny, palm-sized device – and all in 90 seconds.
 So, I’m instantly curious, and, to be honest, pretty sceptical.

-The idea is that you massage the FOREO over your face as it emits T-sonic pulsations with “thermo therapy”, which warms the skin and helps infuse active ingredients.
+The idea is that you massage the FOREO over your face until it is fully absorbed.
+Meanwhile, it emits T-sonic pulsations with “thermo therapy”, which warms the skin and helps infuse active ingredients.
 The device also emits LED light therapy (which is my personal favourite beauty treatment, and one that was originally developed by NASA scientists to stimulate healing).

 It sounds complicated – especially when you choose to pair it with an app – but once I got it up and running, I found myself in awe of what this little device promised to do….and actually delivered.
 (And it turns out, you don’t have to use the app.)